 If you were hoping for a USB-C iPhone this year, I hate to tell you it’s probably not going to happen – it looks like Apple’s vision of the future revolves around a portless iPhone, not one with USB Type C…

-This rumor comes from Twitter user Fudge, an Apple leaker who’s been sharing news about Apple’s upcoming iPhone 12 in the last few months.
+This rumor comes from Twitter user Fudge, an Apple leaker was sharing news about Apple’s iPhone 12.
 Fudge states that USB-C iPhone prototypes aren’t being produced, and we’ll continue seeing the Lightning Port this year.
-In the tweet, Fudge also says that next year’s iPhone will come with a Smart Connector.
+In the tweet, Fudge also says that next year’s iPhone – the iPhone 13 – will come with a Smart Connector.

 iPhone 13 Could Be First “Portless iPhone”